-Formatted: Font: Bold
+Formatted: Font: (Default) Arial, Bold

-planning decision.
-Should it become apparent that a decision of the planning committee (or any individual reason for refusal or condition imposed) is not defensible on appeal, or that circumstances have materially changed since the committee made its decision, officers will refer the matter back to the committee before submitting the council's defence.
+made its decision, officers will refer the matter back to the committee before submitting the council's defence.
 Such a referral back to committee is likely to be required to be held in private so as not to prejudice the council's case at appeal.